linuxreader/linuxreader.github.io/content/booknotes/Master Reading List.md

 ## Books I have Read

 These are books that I have read from cover to cover.
-(Checkmarks are to help me keep track of Physically Owned Books/ Books I want to own)

 ### Health and Fitness
 - The Obesity Code: Unlocking the Secrets of Weight Loss (Why Intermittent Fasting Is the Key to Controlling Your Weight